tredontho/purescript-book/text/chapter8.md

 modify :: forall r a. (a -> a) -> STRef r a -> ST r a
 ```

-`new` is used to create a new mutable reference cell of type `STRef r a`, which can be read using the `read` action, and modified using the `write` and `modify` actions.
+`new` is used to create a new mutable reference cell of type `STRef r a`, which can be read using the `read` action and modified using the `write` and `modify` actions.
 The type `a` is the type of the value stored in the cell, and the type `r` is used to indicate a _memory region_ (or _heap_) in the type system.

 Here is an example.
-Suppose we want to simulate the movement of a particle falling under gravity by iterating a simple update function over a large number of small time steps.
+Suppose we want to simulate the movement of a particle falling under gravity by iterating a simple update function over many small time steps.

 We can do this by creating a mutable reference cell to hold the position and velocity of the particle, and then using a `for` loop to update the value stored in that cell: